 Drafted and negotiated hundreds of millions of dollars in design, construction, and consulting contracts for an Ivy League university's most prominent projects, including the environmental studies building (a LEED Platinum building), the new business school building, the chemistry lab, and renovations for several of the university's residential colleges.

-Represented a manufacturer of high-technology products and provider of support services to the aerospace and building industries worldwide for legal work concerning design and permitting of several connected “sustainable campus” projects to upgrade the client's treatment and reuse of wastewater, to install a combined heat and power cogeneration facility, and to make related infrastructure changes at a business unit’s headquarters.
+Represented a manufacturer of high-technology products and provider of support services to the aerospace and building industries worldwide for legal work concerning the design and permitting of several connected “sustainable campus” projects to upgrade the client's treatment and reuse of wastewater, to install a combined heat and power cogeneration facility, and to make related infrastructure changes at a business unit’s headquarters.

 Report on and analyze trends in smart growth, green building, and land use planning at the state and local levels across the country as part of the firm’s services to a national real estate client.